Optimise cTrader Backtest Settings in Xen

 Best Practice

-A good process is:
+A typical process is:

-- Backtest the baseline strategy
+- Run a standard backtest on the baseline strategy

-- Choose one to three important inputs
+- Select one to three important parameters

-- Run optimisation
+- Run optimisation on those inputs

-- Review the strongest result ranges
+- Review the strongest and most consistent ranges

 - Retest the best candidates